srl3630/FGSM_Defense/README.md

 |                0.020 |      0.845 |        0.805 |       0.823 |    0.803 | Adversarial U-Net (Proposed) | 72.5%                 |

-The models were also stress tested against $\epsilon values to determine points of failure.
+The models were also stress tested against epsilon values to determine points of failure.

 ####![F1 Vs Epsilon](Graphs/F1vsEpsilon.png)